-Founded by passionate high school history teacher Alethea Tyner Paradis, Peace Works Travel gives students empathic understanding of our world and 21st century skills to generate solutions.
+Founded by passionate high school history teacher Alethea Tyner Paradis, Peace Works Travel gives students empathic understanding of our world and 21st century skills to generate solutions to social issues.

-In 2005—30 years after the “Fall of Saigon” and with American forces stationed in Afghanistan and Iraq—pop culture began to reflect on the lessons learned from the Vietnam War.
-Inspired by the gravity of this inquiry and wishing to pose it to a broader audience of students and teachers, Alethea Tyner Paradis built a service-learning program focused on Vietnam.
+In 2005—30 years after the “Fall of Saigon” and with American forces stationed in Afghanistan and Iraq, pop culture began to reflect on the lessons learned from the Vietnam War.
+Inspired by the gravity of this inquiry and wishing to pose it to a broader audience of students and teachers, we built a service-learning program initially focused on Vietnam.
 Featured in an ABC News Emmy Award-winning documentary, Peace Works Travel earned notoriety among kindred-spirit educators, war veterans, and activist organizations dedicated to peace.
-We offer educational tours with C-3 aligned curricula in notable countries recovering from history: Vietnam, Cambodia, Laos, Rwanda, Myanmar, Guatemala and Cuba.
+We now offer meaningful travel and digital storytelling abroad programs aligned with curricula in notable destinations recovering from history: Vietnam, Cambodia, Laos, Rwanda, Myanmar, Guatemala, the California/Mexico Border, Washington D.C, Colombia and Cuba.

 Balancing exploration, service-learning, and cultural immersion, we provide transformative experiences designed to cultivate students’ global consciousness.
 Our groups travel in small numbers to ensure an authentic adventure that promotes well-being, personal growth, and connectivity.
 Our integrative approach—actively engaging with the countries we visit—builds empathy with people once dismissed as the “enemy.”
 After meeting survivors and traversing iconic grounds together — interactive museums, sacred sites, and natural landscapes– students are better equipped to analyze the human impact of today’s geopolitical strategic concerns.